chromy/chromy.github.com/_posts/2013-07-15-generatorsinlua.md

         end
     end
 end

+for x in unique({1, 1, 2, 3, 2}) do
+    print(x)
+end
 {% endhighlight %}

-This is okay but not nearly as nice.
+This is not nearly as nice.
-We've had to
-explicitly create a closure which can be awkward sometimes.
-We also had to use the 'next' function to explicitly iterate over the elements.
-Finally the embedded repeat loop to skip seen elements is quite ugly.
+We've had to explicitly create a closure, use the 'next' function to iterate over the elements and embedded a repeat loop to skip seen elements.
+The result is really difficult to read.

-We can get something closer to the Python syntax in Lua by (ab)using coroutines.
+We can get something closer to the Python syntax in Lua using coroutines.

 {% highlight lua %}
 function make_iter(f)